google/cronet-transport-for-okhttp/README.md

 engine.

-We're open to providing convenience utilities which will simplify configuring the Cronet engine - please reach out and tell us more about your use case if this sounds interesting!
+We're open to providing convenience utilities which will simplify configuring the Cronet engine — please reach out and tell us more about your use case if this sounds interesting!

 ## Incompatibilities

-While our design principle is to implement the full set of OkHttp APIs on top of Cronet, it's not always possible due to limitations and / or fundamental incompatibilities of the two layers.
+While our design principle is to implement the full set of OkHttp APIs on top of Cronet, it's not always possible due to limitations and/or fundamental incompatibilities of the two layers.
 We are aware of the following list of limitations and features that are not provided by the bridge:

 ### Common incompatibilities
   - The entirety of OkHttp core is bypassed.
-This includes caching, retries and network interceptors.
+This includes caching, retries, and network interceptors.
 These features have to be enabled directly on the Cronet engine or built on top of this library.
   - It's not possible to set multiple values for a single header key in outgoing